alianza/portfolio/static/markdown/quoty.md

 The Quoty Quotes Network is a Progressive Web Application and social network aimed at sharing ratings on different Quotes.
 The Quotes are retrieved from the [*StormConsultancy Quotes API*](http://quotes.stormconsultancy.co.uk/).
 The application allows anonymous users to view (random) Quotes and see the average ratings from other users on it.
 They are also able to share Quotes on different social media platforms.
+Data like (average) ratings on quotes are updated in realtime without having to refresh the page.
+This is achieved with the [*Google Firebase Realtime Database*](https://firebase.google.com/docs/database) and the data Snapshots functionality.

 Users that log-in using an email and password combination or via their Google account gain the ability to rate Quotes based on stars.
 Logged-in users can also view their account information and previously rated Quotes.
 The application also has the ability to